1 dead after plane crash in Williamson County - NewsBreak

 The plane crashed around 7:30 a.m. off Old Smyrna Road and Banbury Crossing.

-Old Smyrna Road will be closed between Jones Parkway and Edmondson Pike until Wednesday, according to Brentwood police.
+Old Smyrna Road will be closed between Jones Parkway and Edmondson Pike for an undetermined amount of time, according to Brentwood police.

 Multiple power lines are also down due to the crash, causing power outages throughout the area.